What did Trump do? Inside the Stormy Daniels case that led to Trump’s arrest

 October 2018: Daniels loses her defamation suit

-Filed earlier in the year, Ms Daniels had sought damages from Mr Trump for denying her claims of an affair, which she said harmed her credibilty.
-A judge didn’t buy this, and tossed out her suit with prejudice.
+Filed earlier in the year, Ms Daniels had sought damages from Mr Trump for denying her claims of an affair, which she said harmed her credibility.
+A judge didn’t buy this and tossed out her suit with prejudice.
 She is ordered to pay attorney and court fees for the president.

 December 2018: Cohen sentencing memorandum reveals feds believe Trump committed a crime

-Note: This story was updated on Tuesday 8 May 2024 to reflect the new information.